,The first theme I would like to speak about in this blog is the use of mobile phones.

-As I see this as a big theme within how technology affects us I will be splitting this topic into parts.
-The first being how mobiles have made us rely on being permanently connected, on hand at work, in our personal lives and the effect it is having on us.
+I will be splitting this topic into parts.
+The first being, how mobiles have made us rely on being permanently connected.

 In the year 2000 around 49% of people owned a mobile phone.
 The figure now stands at 94%.

-So in the last 15 or so years not having a mobile phone has taken you from being in the majority to a minority in England.
+In the last 15 years not having a mobile phone has taken you from being in the majority to a minority in England.

 Connection is a prevalent theme in technology and specifically mobile devices.
-Without them we are not on hand to answer phone calls from friends or send text messages to our loved ones.
 Socially then if everyone else is using devices, we feel obliged ourselves to use them.

-Lets think about that for a second.
-With a work phone we are carrying around the responsibility of our place of work in our pocket.
+Let’s think about that for a second.
+With a work phone, we are carrying the responsibility of our place of work in our pocket.
 If we did not respond to an email why not?
 How often should I be checking my work email?
 If I don’t check it will someone else resolve the issue and get the credit?
 What am I missing out on?

 (As stated a previous Therapy in London blog I have missed out on work due to not being able to access my personal email instantly.)

 If we allow the pendulum to swing back to our personal lives the same can be said with a missed call or a text from friends.